peiyong86/CarND-Behavioral-Cloning-P3/writeup.md

 Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+To augment the data sat, I also randomly shifted and rotated images thinking that this would enrich the data and reduce the overfitting.
+For example, here is an image that has then been augmented:

 ![alt text][image6]
 ![alt text][image7]

-Etc ....
+I didn't use flip because I collected data in both clockwise direction and counter clockwise direction, so my data already include both cases.

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 46720 number of data points.
+I make a augmented data set by apply random shift (-5 to 5 pixels) and rotate (-10 to 10 degrees).
+So the final number of data points are 93340.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 33% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 5 as evidenced by "Behavioral Cloning Cheatsheet" from udacity course.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.